Hunger Advocacy Network Member Organizations

 Jewish Family Service is a client-centered, impact-driven organization working to build a stronger, healthier, more resilient San Diego.

-Produce Good is committed to finding sustainable solutions to alleviate hunger, reclaim and repurpose waste, and promote the health and well-being of community members through social engagement, reciprocity and giving.
+Produce Good is committed to finding sustainable solutions to alleviate hunger, reclaim and repurpose waste, and promote the health and well-being of community members through social engagement, reciprocity.

 The San Diego County Childhood Obesity Initiative is a public-private partnership with the mission of reducing and preventing childhood obesity through policy, systems, and environmental change.